dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

   RRList = [+ uint]                     ; Index of RR

   RR = {
-      name-index      => uint,          ; Index to a name in the name-rdata table classtype-index => uint,
+      name-index      => uint,          ; Index to a name in the name-rdata array classtype-index => uint,
       ttl             => uint,
-      rdata-index     => uint,          ; Index to RDATA in the name-rdata table }
+      rdata-index     => uint,          ; Index to RDATA in the name-rdata array }
   ; Other map key values already defined above. ttl         = 2